What is mediation and how can it help you?

 Our staff are formally trained to mediate commercial disputes, and we help all parties.
 In addition, we have a panel of independent professional mediators with a wide range of commercial experience.

-Mediation is remarkably successful—in fact, about 80% of all matters referred to us for mediation are resolved.
+Mediation is remarkably successful—in fact, about 90% of all matters referred to us for mediation are resolved prior to having a court decide the matter.
 Before a court or tribunal can make a decision on a retail lease matter, by law you may be required to attempt mediation with us.
 The mediation process is essential in minimising the costs of business and commercial disputes.

 Our staff closely case-manage the mediation process.
 We have the expertise to advise you on procedural issues, relevant provisions of Retail Leases Act 1994, and on commercial concerns generally that relate to business disputes.
 About one-third of all disputes formally referred to us will settle in the first stages before we bring the parties together in a formal, face-to-face mediation.